 visits experienced 80% relief.
 (12) Cox® Technic at Soft Health and Healing Clinic

 is relieving for numerous Brooks back pain sufferers

 Listen to this PODCAST

 with Dr. Ted Siciliano on The Back Doctors Podcast with Dr. Michael Johnson

-about his pain reducing care with Cox® Technic protocols for a
+about his relieving care with Cox® Technic protocols for a

 patient with a synovial cyst.